Linear Dynamic Analysis using Shear Deformable Frame Element

 for the complete structure

-The solution involving P-Delta effect requires Newton iteration.
+The solution involving the P-Delta effect requires Newton iteration.
 The residual of force equilibrium is written as

 where r_i is the imbalance force at load step i